 What to Do This Month

-Contact Spotts Garden Service to schedule landscape work this fall and into winter in Indianapolis.
-This is an especially good time for:
+Contact Spotts Garden Service to schedule landscape work this fall in Indianapolis.
+Fall is an especially good time for:

-- Planting perennials, shrubs, and container grown trees, as well as digging and dividing existing perennials.
-October is also prime bulb-planting season.
+- Planting perennials, shrubs, and trees, as well as digging and dividing existing perennials.

 - Scheduling your fall garden cleanup.
 We’ll start preparing the landscape for winter once most of the leaves come down in November.

-- Continue routine garden maintenance such as deadheading, weeding, and very light pruning.
-Heavy pruning should now wait until late winter.
+- Continue routine garden maintenance such as deadheading, weeding, watering, and very light pruning.
+Hold off on heavy pruning until late winter.

-- Keep the lawn mower set at 3”, and mow the leaves right into the lawn or rake the chipped leaves into beds as mulch.
+- Mow leaves right into the lawn or rake the chipped leaves into beds as mulch.
+Set your mower no lower than 3″.

 - Harvest your fall produce, including Brussels sprouts, pumpkins, winter squash, and the last of tomatoes.